blueapron/Colander/README.md

 ### `CalendarView`
 A collection view that displays a calendar.
 Supported functionality:

-- `func select(cellAt indexPath: IndexPath)`: Selects the cell at the provided index path

 - `func select(date: Date)`: Selects the cell corresponding the `day` component provided `Date`.

 - `func select(dates: [Date])`: Calls `select(date:)` on the provided dates.